bugii/SME-Group1/README.md

 #### Introduction to Docker and docker compose files

-Docker allow a user to create containers.
+Docker is a tool to create and run so-called containers.
 Containers are self-contained, standalone bundles of software which are run in a closed a environment.
-Often Docker is compared to a Virtual Machine (VM), inspite of being implemented differently: Instead of allocating resources to each Virtual Machine and not sharing those across others, Docker containers run in the same operating system as its host.
+Often Docker is compared to a Virtual Machine (VM).
+While they do have some similarities, they are implemented quite differently: Instead of allocating resources to a Virtual Machine and not sharing those across other VMs, Docker containers run in the same operating system as its host.
 This way different containers can have access to a lot of the operating system resources, which leads to very lightweight containers.
-Nevertheless containers come with all they need, the app itself, all the required binaries and libraries.
+Despite being small in size, containers come with all they need: the app itself and all the required binaries and libraries.
 As a result, every computer with Docker installed is able to run those containers without any further configuration.
 This technology facilitates the deployment process drastically since it is ensured that containers run on every Docker client regardless of their underlying architecture.

 To take it a step further, consider a system with many different containers and maybe even multiple instances of all of them, running them all manually can be very tedious.
 This is where a docker compose file comes into play.
 It allows to give all the required instructions in a single file.
 This file can be run with a single command and starts up all the required containers automatically.